Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Decision algorithm for -sentences

-Consider fundamental sequences for $N_{0,t}^1$ modulo the images of subgroups $R_1,\ldots, R_s$, and apply to them step 1.
+Consider fundamental sequences induced by $N_{0,t}^1$ modulo the images of subgroups $R_1,\ldots, R_s$ with non-reduced, canonical groups of automorphisms for QH subgroups, and apply to them step 1.
 Denote the obtained fundamental sequences by $f_i$.
 Construct fundamental sequences for the subgroup generated by the images of $X_1,\ldots ,X_n$ with the top part being induced from the top part of $c^{(2)}$ (above level k) and bottom part being some $f_i$, but not the sequence with the same top part as $c$.
 We construct a block-NTQ group amalgamating the top $k-1$ levels of $c^{(2)}$ and the block-NTQ group constructed for $f_i$ as on the first step.
-There exists a formula solution over this group.
-(Notice, that constructing the NTQ group induced by $N_0^2$ from the top part of $c^{(2)}$ we simultaneously deciding if $N_0^2$ is a proper quotient of $N_0^1$.)
+There exists a formula solution over the corrective extension of this group.

-If all the levels of $c$ and $c^{(2)}$ are the same, so we never have cases 2 and 3, then the block fundamental sequence consists of a sequence of induced fundamental sequences for $G$ and its images.
-For each level of each induced fundamental sequence there is an abelian decomposition.
-Consider instead of $c_2$ the fundamental sequence $c_4$ induced from $c$ for the group $G_{corr}$.
-There exists some level $k$ such that the abelian decompositions for $c_4$ will coincide with abelian decompositions for $c_2$ for levels above $k$, and on level $k$ either the number of free factors in the free decomposition for $c_4$ is less than for $c_2$ or the number of factors is the same, but the regular size of the decompositions (lexicographically ordered tuple $(size Q_1,\ldots, size Q_m)$ of sizes of MQH subgroups) for $c_4$ is smaller than for $c_2$, or the regular sizes are the same but the abelian size $ab$ of the decompositions for $c_4$ is smaller than for $c_2$.
-Here if $R$ is an abelian decomposition, by $ab(R)$ (the abelian size) we denote the sum of the ranks of abelian vertex groups in $R$ minus the sum of the ranks of the edge groups for the edges from them.
+If all the levels of $c$ and $c^{(2)}$ are the same, so we never have cases 2 and 3, and the same happens on all levels of the block-NTQ group $\bar G$ (see step 1), then the block fundamental sequence consists of a sequence of induced fundamental sequences for $G$ and its images.
+Denote it $\overline c_2$.
+For each level of $\overline c_2$ there is an abelian decomposition.
+Denote by $G_{corr}$ the corrective extension of the group corresponding to $\overline c_2$.
+Denote the fundamental sequence induced from $c$ and its continuation by $c_4$.
+There exists some level $k$ such that the abelian decompositions for the NTQ group for $c_4$ will coincide with abelian decompositions for the NTQ group for $\overline c_2$ for levels above $k$, and on level $k$ either the number of free factors in the free decomposition for $c_4$ is less than this number for $\overline c_2$, or the number of factors is the same, but the regular size of the decompositions (lexicographically ordered tuple $(size (Q_1),\ldots, size (Q_m))$ of sizes of MQH subgroups) for $c_4$ is smaller than that for $\overline c_2$, or the regular sizes are the same but the abelian size of the decompositions for $c_4$ is smaller than that for $\overline c_2$.
+Here, if $R$ is an abelian decomposition, by $ab(R)$ (the abelian size) we denote the sum of the ranks of abelian vertex groups in $R$ minus the sum of the ranks of the edge groups for the edges from them.